BenjaminBorn/academic-kickstart/content/publication/BMP_Uncertainty_Union_2020/index.md

 publication: ""
 publication_short: ""

-abstract: "Uncertainty shocks cause economic activity to contract and more so, if monetary policy is constrained by an effective lower bound on interest rates.
-In this paper, we investigate whether countries within currency unions are also particularly prone to suffer from the adverse effects of heightened uncertainty because they lack monetary independence.
-First, we estimate a Bayesian VAR on quarterly time series for Spain.
-We find that country-specific uncertainty shocks impact economic activity adversely.
-Second, we calibrate a DSGE model of a small open economy and show that it is able to account for the evidence.
-Finally, we show that currency-union membership strongly reduces the effects of uncertainty shocks because it anchors long-run expectations of the price level and thus alleviates precautionary price setting in the face of increased uncertainty."
+abstract: "A monetary union shapes how uncertainty impacts the economy: it does not alter the transmission of common uncertainty shocks, but significantly *dampens* the adverse effects of country-specific shocks.
+We establish this result based on time series data for 17 euro area countries and 13 countries with flexible exchange rates.
+To rationalize it, we propose a model of a monetary union where monetary policy responds to common shocks but not country-specific ones, as each member country is small.
+The union dampens the effect of country-specific shocks by providing a nominal anchor in the face of country-specific uncertainty, thereby eliminating price level risk."

 # Summary.
 An optional shortened abstract.
 summary: ""